Business Integration Solutions documentation

 Event Job Queue Entry

-1. Create a new al codeunit.
+1. Create a new AL codeunit.

-An install codeunit can be used to autoregister the custom elements.
+An install codeunit can auto-register custom elements.

-//Example of register method for an endpoint
+// Example of register method for an endpoint

 local procedure Register(sender: Codeunit "BIS API Pipeline Setup")